Universality of SIS epidemics starting from small initial conditions: Results

 Without the connectivity assumption of Lemma \ref{l:convergene_to_0}, several fundamentally different solutions may arise.
 For example, when the graph is the union of two disjoint complete graphs, we could treat the solutions on them separately, hence a mixture of disease free state on one component, endemic state on the other is possible.

 However, under USIC, the only ambiguity that can occur is due to time translation.
-Combining it with Lemma \ref{l:convergene_to_0} \emph{the} nontrivial eternal solution can be interpreted as an epidemic started from the infinite past from an infinitesimally small initially infected population with exponential growth \eqref{eq:small_eternal2} with "spatial" distribution described by $\varphi_1(x)$ in the beginning.
+Combining it with Lemma \ref{l:convergene_to_0} \emph{the} nontrivial eternal solution can be interpreted as an epidemic started from the infinite past from an infinitesimally small initially infected population with.
+Also, the beginning exhibits exponential growth with "spatial" distribution described by $\varphi_1(x)$ due to \eqref{eq:small_eternal2}.

 Since epidemics usually starts from only a small amount of initial infections, USIC shows that the nontrivial eternal solution is the limit object, reducing the problem to a simple curve from the original infinite dimensional problem, at least for given parameters $\beta,\gamma,W$.